 Thus, in the midst of 2013, right after the mass surveillance disclosure, we felt a great need of a dedicated platform that would allow users to regain their email privacy with easy-to-use security mechanisms.
 This is how Mailfence came into existence.

-Anonymster: What technologies do you employto guarantee privacy and security to your customers?
+Anonymster: What technologies do you employ to guarantee privacy and security to your customers?

 We believe, that the only reliable technology is end-to-end encryption (E2EE).
 It assures the sender that nobody in-between (including the service provider) will be able to access the message content.
 Only the desired recipient will be able to decrypt and read the message.

 We have further leveraged this by providing the feature of Digital signatures, that gives a peace of mind to the recipient that a message sent to him was indeed sent by its claimed sender.
-Digital signatures also proves that the message was not tempered with during transit.
+Digital signatures also prove that the message was not tampered with during transit.
 Other security features to ensure the security and privacy of our users include SPF, DKIM, TFA, Spam protection, User-side blacklisting and much more.

 Aside from keeping our platform privacy and secure, we also try to emphasize the end-device security.
 If a device of our user is compromised, it will circumvent all the security and privacy measures we take.
-This was recently further confirmed in the wikileaks publication of zero-day series, ‘vault 7’
+This was recently further confirmed in the WikiLeaks publication of zero-day series, ‘vault 7’

-We therefore have been increasing the awareness among our end-users through dedicated posts on our blog in order to help them understand the modern digital threats, and how to secure against them in the best possible way.
+We, therefore, have been increasing the awareness among our end-users through dedicated posts on our blog in order to help them understand the modern digital threats, and how to secure against them in the best possible way.